brenordv/azure-eventhub-reader/readme.md

 Notes:
 1. The option ```readToFile``` will greatly slow down reading process.
 You can always export everything later.
 2. All optional paths a relative to where the executable is located.

+# TODO
+1. Clean this code and do a bunch of refactoring...